-- 1. Multiply the Rated Continuous Running Power Rating of the appliance / device by the recommended Sizing Factor to arrive at the Rated Continuous Running Power Rating of the inverter. - 2.
-For photographic strobe / flash unit, the Surge Power Rating of the inverter should be > 4 times the Watt Sec rating of photographic strobe / flash unit.
+1 Multiply the Running Active Power Rating {Watts} of the appliance by this Factor to arrive at the Continuous Power Rating of the inverter for powering this appliance.

+2 For photographic strobe / flash unit, the surge power of the inverter should be > 4 times the Watt Sec rating of photographic strobe / flash unit.